jube-home/jube/README.md

 Data wrangling return values are independently available for use as features in artificial intelligence training and real-time recall or tested by rules to perform a specific action (e.g., the rejection of a transaction or event).
 Wrangled values are returned in the real-time response payload and can facilitate a Function as a Service (FaaS) pattern.
 Response payload data is also stored in an addressable fashion, improving the experience of advanced analytical reporting while also reducing database resource \ compute cost.

-Jube is developed statelessly and can support massive horizontal scalability and separation of concerns in the infrastructure.
+Jube is developed stateless and can support massive horizontal scalability and separation of concerns in the infrastructure.

 Jube takes a novel approach to artificial intelligence, ultimately Supervised Learning, yet blending anomaly detection with confirmed class data to ensure datasets of sufficient amounts of class data.
 Using data archived from its processing, Jube searches for optimal input variables, hidden layers and processing elements.
 The result is small, optimal, generalised and computationally inexpensive models for efficient real-time recall.
 The approach taken by Jube allows artificial intelligence's benefits to be available very early in an implementation's lifecycle.
 It avoids over-fitting models to typology long since passed.